A-levels or BTEC

 Studied before or got relevant experience?

 A qualification, HE credits or relevant experience may count towards your course at Brighton, and could mean that you do not have to take some elements of the course or can start in year 2 or 3.

 IELTS 6.0 overall with a minimum of 5.5 in each element.
 Find out more about the other English qualifications that we accept.

 We have a history of accepting outstanding students with strong portfolios and consider all applications on an individual basis.
 We encourage you to apply even if your predicted grades might fall below the entry requirements.

-Applicants are expected to provide:
+You are expected to provide:

-- One sample of writing relevant to the field.
+- one sample of writing relevant to the field.
 This can include (but not limited to) academic writing, a music review, a short report or example of creative writing.

-- A short statement which should:
+- a short statement which should: